Average shadowing and gluing property: Preliminaries

-In distinction to the gluing property itself, the summability does not follow neither from the uniform shadowing, nor from from average one.
+In distinction to the gluing property itself, the summability does not follow from either the uniform shadowing or from from the average one.
 Indeed, both these types of shadowing imply only that

 which is insufficient for the summability.

 Moreover, even if the rate-function $\phi$ is summable, its monotone envelope $\t\phi$ might be non-summable.
 Consider an example: